sabithapaulraj/DBMS/EX.NO.3 DML COMMANDS.md

 ### RESULT:

-To create a manager database and execute DML queries using SQL is executed successfully.
+Thus the basic DML commands are executed